Xyntopia/taskyon/public/docs/DEVELOPMENT.md

 In VS Code, we use "prettier" for all formatting options...

+## Build GUI using tauri

+Taskyon can be build as a desktop application using [tauri](https://tauri.app/).
+This is a rust-based framework and requires the following steps:

+1. Build taskyon normally (explained in [Installation](#install-the-project))

 ## Docker

 Taskyon has a docker image available.
 Building the image will download taskyons dependencies and build them inside the docker image.